julienbrg/clair/README.md

 The first H1 of an element with the `cdata` class (`class="cdata"`) is a special case and is considered the main heading or Title, and will be styled uniquely from the rest to make it standout.

 ## Blockquotes

+Quote only:

+    > Don't communicate by sharing memory, share memory by communicating.

 With citations: